ColoradoStark/BrowserQuest/README.md

 [Play the RPG Demo:](http://play.jrpg.com)

 BrowserQuest was a HTML5/JavaScript multiplayer game experiment setup in 2012 by the Mozilla project.
 The project was not being maintained or updated, the website went down some of the dependencies disappeared.
-The javascript language also had major changes in 2016 which created issues with the code and dependencies.
+The javascript language also had major changes in 2016 which created issues.
+And everything just stopped working.

 I wasn't able to find a good running version or instructions on how to set this up that still worked anywhere.
 The goal of this repository fork is to have a stable version that works, and has all of the dependencies frozen in time.
 The project is working again and can be deployed on a Docker container.